AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/README.md

 The first one is yellow taxis, which are only allowed to pick up passengers from the inner city.
 The next one is green taxis.
 They, on the other hand, are allowed to only pick up passengers from the outer boroughs, but they can drop them off anywhere in the city.
 Then we have the farm vehicles which operate throughout the city.
-There is a further classification of the For Hire Vehicles called High Volume For-Hire Vehicles. <br>
+There is a further classification of the For Hire Vehicles called High Volume For-Hire Vehicles. <br> <br>
 ![image](https://github.com/AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/assets/47276503/8293544d-c6a4-46f6-b77b-4137b59d8693)